 Generally speaking, there are two types of dogs that are prone to developing urate stones: those with liver shunts and those with a genetic predisposition.

 A liver shunt is a condition where blood flow to and through the liver is compromised.
-This prevents the by-products of digestion and other wastes from being processed properly.
-It also prevents the absorption of nutrients that would normally occur in the liver.
+This prevents the proper processing of the by-products of digestion and other wastes.
+It also prevents the absorption of nutrients that the liver would normally process.

 A genetic predisposition means that, under the right conditions, a dog breed is more likely to develop a disease.
 Dalmatian dogs have a predisposition to urate stones due to a metabolic defect inherent in this breed, causing high amounts or uric acid in the urine.
 Urate stones are also much more common in male Dalmatians than female dogs.